I am not sure if it is the right description for this warning light.

 The next day the sky was more interesting, there was more wind too.
-Unfortunately the light had a tendency to change dramatically over a period of 4 minutes so some images were to dark or to bright.
+Unfortunately, the light had a tendency to change dramatically over a period of 4 minutes so some images were too dark or bright.

 This one came out as the best albeit I am not really convinced it is a good one.
-Composition might have been better but anyway, I am showing you this one.
+The composition might have been better but anyway, I am showing you this one.
 Not every shot we make is an absolute winner.

 I’m still having my doubts about getting a 4×5″ camera.
 I have already decided that I’ll get a 6×7 back so I can use the cheaper roll-film to get acquainted with the camera.

 I would love to get a 4×5 as a challenge, to learn something new and to adapt to.
 I was thinking of learning to do more still life at home.
 After all I have a studio flash system I almost never use.

 Does anyone have a tip for me why I should get a 4×5 camera?
 Or why it would be like throwing my money away?

 Railway Signal (2016)

 Ricoh GR II in 35mm crop mode and 2x ND 1024 filters with an exposure of 4′